The 3 Technologies Killing Nudism

-But maybe I'm looking at this the wrong way.
-These technologies and the problems they create go a bit beyond why young people are choosing to forgo recreational nudity.
-Phone addiction, body dysmorphia, digital surveillance chipping away at our privacy, the unrealistic standards of pornography, and our adherence to marketing our lives on social media are problems not just for nudism, but our entire generation.
+But maybe we're looking at all this the wrong way.
+These problems these technologies are creating for our generation go way beyond why young people are choosing to forgo recreational nudity.
+Phone addiction, body dysmorphia, digital surveillance chipping away at our privacy, the unrealistic standards of pornography, and our adherence to marketing our lives on social media are problems not just for nudism, but an entire generation's psychological well-being.
 If anything, the decline of nudism is just a symptom of a conglomeration of much bigger problems, but lets flip the script.
 Maybe we should stop looking at the decline of nudism as a symptom of these issues, but instead the remedy.

-Nudism could be a radical form of exposure therapy that can teach us what real human bodies look like, strip away our social media and status facade, and step away an oversexualized world that does little more than confuse us regarding what sex and bodies are actually for.
+Nudism could be a radical form of exposure therapy that can teach us what real human bodies look like, strip away our social media and status facade, and step away from the oversexualized digital world that does little more than confuse us regarding what sex and bodies are actually for.
 Personally, I think my body is pretty cool.
 It can do a lot of stuff.
-I can jump, build a chair, write this blog, and experience this universe in a cool little vehicle that can see light bouncing off of stuff and make sense of vibrations traveling through the air.
-I refuse to be ashamed of something so rad, and it's also kind of silly and I like silly things.
+I can jump, build a chair, write this blog, and experience this universe in a cool little vehicle that can see light bouncing off of stuff and make sense of sound vibrations traveling through the air.
+I refuse to be ashamed of something so rad, and my body is also kind of silly and I like silly things.